kebman/ssh-server-in-docker/README.md

 This project provides a simple Docker-based setup for running and testing an SSH server and client.
 It consists of two services: one for the SSH server and another for the client, allowing easy interaction between them.

+## Why?

+So you can test various SSH functions, such as configuring an SSH server, SSH-ing into a server from a client, creating a passwordless login scheme with Ed25519 public key, and so on.
+Since it's all packaged into two small images, and orchestrated with Docker-Compose, it creates a safe environment for testing SSH settings without exposing your entire computer.

 ## Project Structure

 ```